dk4tz/preactice/notez.md

     - Random usage notes:
         -- useFetcher() = use this to trigger an action or a loader without navigating to that route (e.g. fetcher.Form, fetcher.data)
         -- defer = use this to display a page before all components have loaded. accepts a dictionary of mapped promises. must use with <Await/> (react-router) and <Suspense> (react)

+# Authentication

+    - Different patterns for authentication:
+        -- Server-side sessions:
+            * Store a unique identifier on the server
+            * Map the identifier to a speciic client, and send the same identifier back to the client
+            * Client sends the identifier back to the server in future requests -- Authentication tokens:
+            * Create (but don't store) a unique "permission" token on the server
+            * Send the token to the client
+            * Client sends the token back to the server in future requests -- Protected routes
+            * You can protect certain routes (e.g. only accessible if logged in), by incorporating a check for the auth token in the route's loader function
+            * If no token, return a redirect
+        -- Expiring tokens
+            * To erase an expired token from local storage, you can create a useEffect() in the root component, and then use the useSubmit hook from react-router within a setTimout function to invoke the '/logout' path's method after the timeout expires
+                ** Better than a redirect because the user might no longer be on your page !!
+            * Also make sure you log expiration time in local storage at the point in time when you receive the token.
+This ensures that if the user navigates away from the page, and then comes back, you don't reset the timer !!
+                ** You can create a utility function to get the token's useful duration by comparing the current time with the expiration time.
+This is what you should compare against in setTimeout()

+# Deployment

+    - Lazy Loading:
+        -- Load code only when it's needed
+        -- Must remove traditional import statement and use the import() function for loaders, actions, and other functions
+            * import() returns a module object which you can access using module.nameOfFunction -- BUT, for JSX code, you can't do that... you need to use:
+            * lazy() from 'react'
+            * and <Suspense><YourLazyComponent/></Suspense>
+                ** <Suspense fallback={<p>Waiting...</p>}> --> you must specify a fallback HTML elment or JSX code
+    - Deploying:
+        -- Use 'react-scripts build' ('react-scripts' is a npm package) to bundle the web app -- A React Single Page App is a "static website" --> only consists of html, css, and javascript --> all code lives in the browser... don't need a server for front-end
+        -- IMPORTANT - make sure you configure your server to direct all domain requests to index.html --> single page web app.
+Otherwise it won't work if you go to a specific URL path